Frequently Asked Questions

 Program Structure

 The program offers both residential and online tracks.
-The residential track is for the more traditional student coming right out of undergraduate programs or with one to two years of post-bachelor's work experience.
+The residential track is for the more traditional student coming right out of undergraduate programs or with little professional experience.

-The online track is comparable to an executive/professional program and ideal for students with an existing master's or professional degree, as well as for those with five or more years of professional work experience, especially in healthcare and/or clinical settings.
+The online track is an executive/professional program and ideal for students with multiple years of professional work experience, especially in healthcare and/or clinical settings.

 What is the difference in course load between full-time and part-time students?

-Full-time students will take approximately four courses per semester, with some variance to overall credit load.
+Full-time students will take three or four courses per semester, with some variation in credit load.
 Doing so allows the full-time student to graduate in two years.

 Part-time students can take anywhere from one to three courses per semester.
-Those who take three courses per semester can complete the degree in three years; two courses per semester leads to a four-year degree completion.
+Those who take two to three courses, or four to seven credit hours, per semester can complete the degree in three years.
+Graduate students have up to eight years to complete their graduate studies at WVU.

 When will classes be held?

-Residential classes will generally be held late afternoons to accommodate work schedules and allow students to fulfill internship and administrative residency placements.
+Residential classes will generally be held during the day.
+Each semester the classes are concentrated at the beginning or end of the week to accommodate work schedules and allow students to fulfill other activities.

 How many students are expected per course?

-The MHA residential and online cohorts will each generally be capped at 25 students, with an expected 20-30 students per course.
+The MHA residential and online cohorts will generally be capped at 25 students each, typically with between eight to 15 students per course.

 Will the online courses be held at a certain time?